AkterHossain312/BasicTaskManagementSystem/README.md

 # BasicTaskManagementSystem
 Basic Task Management System

+***First, please switch to the 'btm_develop' branch and pull the latest changes.

 Change Connection String:
 •	Clone the project.
 •	Navigate to the "webapi" project and open appsettings.json.